Learn SQL outer join and its type with example queries.

 FULL OUTER JOIN in SQL

-- If the record/values matches, a single row is returned in the result containing fields from both the tables.
+• If the record/values match, a single row is returned in the result containing fields from both tables.

 Supported DB: Microsoft SQL Server, Oracle 10g, 11g, DB2